Cloud-CV/Origami/README.md

 ### Setting the environment variables

+Refer to the below during the installation process as needed.

 * `origami.env` stores all the environment variables necessary to run Origami.

-1. `HOST` should be set to the hostname of the server
+1. `HOST` should be set to the hostname of the server.
 2. `PORT` should be set to the port you want the server to listen on.
-(Generally 80)
-3. `DB_NAME` will be used to set the name for your postgres database
+3. `DB_NAME` will be used to set the name for your postgres database.
 4. `DB_PASS` will be used to set the password for the database user.
-This is also the admin password
+This is also the admin password.
 5. `DB_USER` is the username for a user who can modify the database.
-This is also the admin username
+This is also the admin username.
-6. `DB_USER_EMAIL` stores the email for the admin
+6. `DB_USER_EMAIL` stores the email for the admin.
-7. `DB_HOST `should be set to postgres in production and localhost in development
+7. `DB_HOST `should be set to postgres in production and localhost in development.
-8. `REDIS_HOST` should be set to redis and localhost in development
+8. `REDIS_HOST` should be set to redis and localhost in development.

 To create the file, `cp origami.env.sample origami.env` and edit the file with the above fields.